Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 By Yours Truly and Jan Engoren

 Fairchild Gardens is home to the only rainforest in the continental United States.
 The two-acre rainforest features waterfalls and cascades throughout.
-There’s also a cafe and check for special events including evening walks, entertainment, cooking and craft classes, yoga and more.
+There’s also a cafe and check for special events including early morning strolls, camps and field trips, holiday celebrations, entertainment, cooking and craft classes, yoga and more.

 January: Festival of Chocolate